 A high number of preference points needed to draw a license does not necessarily mean that the ranch has large numbers of big bucks or bulls.
 Instead, preference points may correspond to the ranch’s reputation for providing hunters with a high quality hunting experience.

 How to Apply

-Big Game Brochure, available annually in mid-February.
-Look in the special section for Ranching for Wildlife under each species.
-Turkey and Bighorn Sheep licenses are issued through a special drawing and these seasons are listed in the
+is available annually in mid-February.
+Turkey and Bighorn Sheep licenses are issued through separate drawings and these dates are listed in the Turkey Brochure

 Check Commission regulations dealing with the RFW program in